 From SourceWatch

-George Mason University is a Virginia-based University, situated close to Washington, D.C.
-It is notable for hosting over 40 libertarian research centers and affiliates including the Institute for Humane Studies and the Mercatus Center.
+George Mason University is a Virginia-based public university near Washington, D.C.
+A "magnet for right-wing money" [1] and heavily Koch-funded[1], it is notable for hosting over 40 libertarian research centers and affiliates including the Institute for Humane Studies and the Mercatus Center.

 History